Samsung/tizen-docs/docs/training/web/wearable-watch/first-app-watch-ww.md

 2. To draw the watch face on the canvas, use the `main.js` file:

     a.
 Create the clock in the middle of the canvas, and define the      watch face style:

-      ``` {.prettyprint}
+    ```javascript
         function renderDots() {
             'use strict';